Frequently Asked Questions

 - Can I have too much Vitamin D?

-- My partner has been diagnosed with a vitamin D deficiency.
+- My partner has been diagnosed with a vitamin D insufficiency.
 Am I at risk?

-- What information can I take to my GP to begin a conversation about Osteoporosis and Vitamin D deficiency?
+- What information can I take to my GP to begin a conversation about Osteoporosis and Vitamin D insufficiency?

 - How does Vitamin D help to repair muscles or strengthen them?